GitEric77/MotoBM/README.md

 ### Importing Contacts (from talkgroup mode)
 * Open CPS2, go to `Contacts` -> `Digital`
-* Click on `Import...` and select the contacts.csv file
+* Click on `Import...` and select the contacts.csv file from the output directory
 * Follow the import wizard to map the columns correctly

 ## What about CPS16?